AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 ## Generate Learner transcripts {#generatelearnertranscripts}

-1. To generate learner transcripts, click **Reports** on the left pane in Administrator login.
+1. To generate learner transcripts, click **[!UICONTROL Reports]** on the left pane in Administrator login.

    The Administrator navigates to the Excel Reports tab inside the **Reports** page.